-Depending on what type of property you decide to rent (and where!), your monthly rent can vary from €300 and well into several thousand.
+Depending on what type of property you decide to rent (and where!), your monthly rent can vary from €300 and well into the thousands.
 In the first quarter of 2021, the average rent in the Netherlands was €16.34 per square metre.

 How can I find a short-term rental in the Netherlands?